 A study of the modern mixed American economy, national income, employment, output, price levels, economic growth and fluctuations, monetary and fiscal policies, current events relating to the American economy.
-Prerequisite: ENGL 110.
+Prerequisite: Placement at ENGL 110 or higher; placement at MATH 116 or higher.
 3 sem. hrs.
 3 crs.